Gman9000/AdvancedCreativeCoding/README.md

 --Software Instruction 1: Moving Artwork based on the following instruction: A surface filled with circles of the same size moving at a relatively slow speed.
 Show the intersections of any circles that come into contact with each other but do not show the intersecting circles themselves.

 -- Software Instruction 2: Still Artwork based on the following instruction: A surface filled with at least 100 lines connected to a single point.

+-- Software Instruction 3: Moving Artwork based on the following instruction: A surface with at least 100 lines connected to a single ever changing point.
+Show the connections in the present as the brightest while past connections fade away.